Opened in 1826, the Zoological Society of London, or ZSL London Zoo, is one of the oldest scientific zoos in the world.

 Coatis have brown, grey, or rust-red coats with long tails that help them climb trees.

-At ZSL London Zoo, you don’t just get a chance to see animals living peacefully in their exhibits.
-Still, you get to know more about their appearance, behavior, and history which can bring you closer to nature.
+At ZSL Zoo, you don’t just get a chance to see animals living peacefully in their exhibits.
+You also learn more about their appearance, behavior, and history, which can bring you closer to nature.

 When you’re at the Zoo, we expect you to devote ample time to each exhibit and try to learn as many things as possible.